angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 BW
 :::

-Another storm kill that doesn't use 1-cost spells.
+Another _Storm_ kill that doesn't use 1-cost spells.
 Wishing for the Draw-4 eliminates the need for a 1-mana cantrip.
 This one has a hefty life cost though.

 #### Chalice on 2

-Chalice on 2 is reltively rare, but it turns off Wish and Oracle. f you resolve Veil of Summer before going off you can just ignore it.
+Chalice on 2 is relatively rare, but it turns off Wish and Oracle. f you resolve Veil of Summer before going off you can just ignore it.
 This is the preferred method.
 For the sake of completeness, here is a pile that can work through a Chalice on 2.